msharekh/documents-archiving/DocumentsArchiving.Web/App_Data/DocumentArchInfo.md

 - Use the mandatory fields as a search criteria

-    - Subject
+    - Subject  --ok

-    - Document type
+    - Document type (1)

-    - Serial Number
+    - Serial Number  --ok

 - Display the search result with this field: